ZeroOneZero/Tales-From-The-Hood/Windows-Install-Guide-From-USB.md

 4. In the boot menu, select your USB drive to be the first boot device and press `Enter`.

-## #Install Windows 10/11
+## Install Windows 10/11

 > **ADVANCED ONLY!** [Using Diskpart to Clean Drive](#using-diskpart-to-clean-drive) at the end for advanced instructions.

 1. Wait for the Windows 10/11 setup screen to appear.

-2. If prompted select the appropriate language, time/currency format, and input method, then click `Next`.
+2. If prompted, select the appropriate language, time/currency format, and input method, then click `Next`.

 3. Click `Install now`.